ngamiga@gmail.com

 A500 Mini Review

-So I thought I’d do a quick review of the system, basically it what you expect really, it’s a well built mini replica of the Amiga A500, but missing one crucial thing out of the box, that is the A500 was A COMPUTER!!!
+So I thought I’d do a quick review of the system, basically it what you expect really, it’s a well-built mini replica of the Amiga A500, but missing one crucial thing out of the box, that is the A500 was A COMPUTER!!!

-Not just any computer but one of the best home computers, this A500 mini is nothing more than a gaming console (unless you hack it).However saying that I think most people who pick this up and play around with it will be happy with that, but I think this is the first thing you need to be aware of, this is more an Amiga CD32 than a full Amiga A500 experience. now i got that out of my system, on with the review.
+Not just any computer but one of the best home computers, this A500 mini is nothing more than a gaming console (unless you hack it).
+I think most people who pick this up and play around with it will be happy with that fact, if you had memories of just Amiga Gaming I think this is a great mini system, but if you have memories of playing around Paint Programs or Programming, making music, etc then this is not for you.
+I think this is the first thing you need to be aware of, this is nothing more than an Amiga CD32/Game Console than a full Amiga A500 Computer experience.
+Now I got that out of my system, on with the review.

 Case and Accessories

-The Case is well built and very accurate, it even simulates LCD lights and all the cables are in the beige white Amiga style which is a nice touch.
+The Case is well-built and very accurate, it even simulates LCD lights and all the cables are in the beige white Amiga style which is a nice touch.

 The controller is a little small and the choice of the Menu / Home buttons is a little odd, as Home feels where the Start button should be and so many times I have pressed this and not got the expected result.
-The Menu button should also usually bring up the virtual keyboard, but there seems to be an issue some times for that not always working, but I expect that to be fixed.
+The Menu button should also usually bring up the virtual keyboard, but there seems to be an issue sometimes for that not always working, but I expect that to be fixed.
 This is also the button that can be remapped as the start button for cd32 titles that support that.

-The Mouse again feels a little small and maybe over sensitive, but using it is maybe the most surprising thing about the whole experience.
+The Mouse again feels a little small and maybe oversensitive, but using it is maybe the most surprising thing about the whole experience.
 A mouse in this classic style does bring you that nostalgic feeling, even when I never owned one, it really feels like a real classic bit of tech.

 Hardware